Administrative Policies and Procedures Manual - Policy 3410: Sick Leave

 3.2 Parental Leave

-Time off for caring for and bonding with a child who has recently joined the household (by birth or adoption) may be charged to sick leave.
+Time off for caring for and bonding with a child who has joined the household (by birth or adoption) within the past twelve (12) months may be charged to sick leave.
 Employees may also take annual leave or unpaid FMLA to arrange additional relief - refer to UAP 3400 ("Annual Leave") and UAP 3440 ("Family and Medical Leave").

 Time off due to the quarantine of an employee's household may be charged to sick leave.